kyverno/chainsaw/website/docs/more/kuttl-migration.md

 - If the `--save` flag is set, the converted Chainsaw tests are saved to a new file with the extension `.chainsaw.yaml`.
 - If the `--save` and `--overwrite` flags are set, the converted Chainsaw tests are saved to the same file as the original one.

-### Implementation Details
+### Implementation details

+#### Discover Folders

-- **Discover Folders**: The command finds folders in the specified paths.
+The command finds folders in the specified paths.

+#### File Inspection

-- **File Inspection**: It filters out non-YAML files and directories, focusing only on YAML files which might contain KUTTL test definitions.
+It filters out non-YAML files and directories, focusing only on YAML files which might contain KUTTL test definitions.

+#### Resource Conversion

-- **Resource Conversion**: For identified KUTTL resources:
+For identified KUTTL resources:

 - `TestSuite` is converted to Chainsaw's `Configuration` resource.
 - `TestStep` is converted to Chainsaw's `TestStep` resource.

-    !!! note

-        If the file contains a `TestAssert`, an error is reported since its conversion isn't currently supported.
+#### Save Converted Tests

-- **Save Converted Tests**: If the `--save` flag is provided and if any resource within the YAML file needs saving (as determined by the migration process), the converted tests are saved.
-The file path for saving is determined by the `--overwrite` flag; if it is set, the original file will be overwritten, else a new `.chainsaw.yaml` file will be created
+If the `--save` flag is provided and if any resource within the YAML file needs saving (as determined by the migration process), the converted tests are saved.

+The file path for saving is determined by the `--overwrite` flag; if it is set, the original file will be overwritten, else a new `.chainsaw.yaml` file will be created.

+### Current limitations

+The migration command has the following limitations:

+- Converting `TestAssert` resources is not supported (yet)
+- Some fileds in KUTTL `command` are not supported and will raise an error